JoRanjit/bikesharing/README.md

       -- 'Bike repairs' chart shows the bikes which have been driven the most and which are in a need of service.
           (A single bike could go upto 475+ rides in peak seasons.
 Des Moines should invest in good quality bikes to withstand this traffic).
   ![dashboard#5]( https://github.com/JoRanjit/bikesharing/blob/main/Images/NYCStory_misc_dashboard.png)

+ ### Additional suggestions for future visualizations apart from the pricing of the rides:
+ 1. Create a chart on the preferred destinations which would show how many rides started from multiple locations but ended in the popular destiantions.
+ 2. Create a chart on the distance the riders are willing to ride to reach their detsinations,ie, how far the riders are willing to ride to reach their favorite destination.